moonshine-software/doc/en/fields/morph_to.md

 Description of the value of the `types` method:

-The key is a reference to the model<br>
+The key is a reference to the model
 The value is a string or an array.

 > [!TIP]